 • interstitial infiltrates;

 • bilateral defeat.
-The presence of clinical signs of atypical pneumonia makes the prescription of antibacterial drugs from the group of macrolides, doxycycline or fluoroquinolones (levofloxacin, moxifloxacin, ofloxacin) justified.
+The presence of clinical signs of atypical pneumonia makes it reasonable to prescribe antibacterial drugs from the group of macrolides, doxycycline or fluoroquinolones (levofloxacin, moxifloxacin, ofloxacin).
 III.
-Errors in choosing a dosage regimen of an antibacterial drugErrors in choosing the optimal dose of an antibacterial agent may consist in the appointment of both insufficient and excessive doses of the drug.
+Errors in the choice of dosing regimen of an antibacterial drug Errors in choosing the optimal dose of an antibacterial agent may be in the appointment of both insufficient and excessive doses of the drug.
 Both those and other mistakes are fraught with negative consequences.
-If the dose of the antibiotic is insufficient and does not create a concentration in the blood and tissues of the respiratory tract that exceeds the minimum dose to suppress the main pathogens, which is a condition for the eradication of the corresponding pathogen, then this not only can serve as one of the reasons for the ineffectiveness of therapy, but also creates real prerequisites for the formation resistance of microorganisms.
-Errors in choosing the optimal dose can be associated both with the appointment of an insufficient single dose, and with an incorrect dosing regimen (insufficient frequency of administration).
-As an example of an inadequate dosing regimen of antibiotics for community-acquired pneumonia, one can cite amoxicillin, which was previously recommended in a daily dose of up to 1 g.
-However, current recommendations suggest the appointment of amoxicillin in a daily dose of 1.5 and even 3 g to overcome possible resistance S. pneumoniae.
-Examples of inadequate dosing regimens of antibiotics in outpatient practice for respiratory infections are shown in Table 8.
+If the dose of the antibiotic is insufficient and does not create a concentration in the blood and tissues of the respiratory tract that exceeds minimum dose to suppress the main pathogens of infection, which is a condition for the eradication of the corresponding pathogen, this can not only be one of the reasons for the ineffectiveness of therapy, but also creates real prerequisites for the formation of resistance of microorganisms.
+Errors in choosing the optimal dose can be associated with both the appointment of an insufficient single dose and the wrong dosing regimen (insufficient frequency of administration).
+An example of an inadequate antibiotic dosing regimen for community-acquired pneumonia is amoxicillin, which was previously recommended at a daily dose of up to 1 g.
+However, current recommendations suggest the appointment of amoxicillin at a daily dose of 1.5 and even 3 g to overcome possible resistance.
+S. pneumoniae.
+Examples of inadequate outpatient antibiotic dosing regimens for respiratory infections are summarized in Table 8.
 Table 8.
-Inadequate dosing regimens for oral antibiotics in outpatient practice for respiratory infections in adults.
+Inadequate outpatient oral antibiotic dosing regimens for respiratory infections in adults.

-Amoxicillin inside 0.75-1 g per day 0.5-1 g three times a day
+Amoxicillin orally 0.75-1 g per day 0.5-1 g three times a day

 Ampicillin IV 2 g per day 1 g four times a day

-Amoxicillin / clavulanate by mouth
+Amoxicillin/clavulanate by mouth

 0.375 g three times a day